 In this example, We are going to show, How to create or configure SMO Connection Manager in SQL Server Integration Services (SSIS)

-Once you created a new Project under SSIS.
-If you look at the Solution explorer, we have three folders.
+Once you created a new Project, if you look at the Solution explorer, we have three folders.
 For now, let us concentrate on the Connection Managers Folder.

 Right-click on the Connection Managers folder present in the solution explorer and select the New Connection Manager option from the context menu.